MichaelStott/tech-squawks/web/content/aws/regions.md

 ]
 ```

-Each region is isolated from one another for additional fault tolerance and stability.[^1] Regions may also have
+Each region is isolated from one another for additional fault tolerance and stability.[^1] Cloud service offerings
-different AWS services available.
+may also differ between AWS regions.

 ### Availability Zones